The topic you requested could not be found.

 Changing from Non-Anesthetic to Anesthetic

-What To Do During Your Day » Step 4B: Wellness Flow » Non-Anesthetic (Wellness) Flow » Changing from Non-Anesthetic to Anesthetic
+What To Do During Your Day » Step 4B: Wellness Flow (Daily Task) » Non-Anesthetic (Wellness) Flow » Changing from Non-Anesthetic to Anesthetic

 Did you know you can change either a wellness appointment or a recheck appointment from non-anesthetic to anesthetic?
 By changing an appointment to anesthetic, you will have access to the controlled drug log and surgical information.
 Take a look below to see…